- What is CCS?

 In 2022, the total number of commercial, large-scale CCS projects in operation worldwide was 30 (with more than 150 in the pipeline), of which 20 were EOR projects, said the report.

-German government to address CCS in 2023 carbon management strategy
+German government addresses CCS in carbon management strategy

 However, the renewed push for CCS originates from the former government.
 When then-chancellor Angela Merkel announced in May 2019 that Germany would join the pledge of other EU member states to become climate neutral by 2050, the conservative politician made clear, that in her view, this would require the use of CCS to deal with unavoidable emissions.
 She thus put a highly contentious topic back on the agenda, acknowledging that “CO₂ storage is very controversial in Germany and many people are worried.”